iva-stolnik/vue-ha-lovelace-connector/README.md

-# Vue 3 Home Assistant Lovelace custom component
+# Vue 3 Home Assistant Lovelace Custom Component AND Connector

 ### IMPORTANT NOTESS:
    * development is separated from HA server and vue cli is not required to be installed on HA server